-- (4) Environmental integrity requires most importantly that the inclusion in the EU ETS of an additional gas and activity should result in a real reduction of emissions compared to business as usual and the number of allowances created by inclusion in the EU ETS should not exceed emission levels that can be expected pursuant to other environmental legislation, notably Directive 2008/1/EC of the European Parliament and of the Council of 15 January 2008 concerning integrated pollution prevention and control (hereinafter "the IPPC Directive"). - (5) As The Netherlands propose, it is appropriate to base the allocation on a benchmark that can be applied to historical production of nitric acid from existing installations regardless of their technical specifications.
-'Benchmarking' is more in line with the 'polluter pays principle' than basing allocations on historical emissions ('grandfathering'), as it does not reward producers that have high emission levels per unit of production.
-Therefore, it is generally perceived as a fairer allocation methodology.
-For the same reason, it also avoids distortions of competition to a larger extent.
-Moreover, benchmarking offers significant advantages of simplicity and transparency. - (6) The benchmark level shall not only take into account levels that can be achieved by the application of best available techniques (BAT), but also the levels of emissions that can be expected after inclusion in the EU ETS and the cost of abatement measures to reduce emissions below the maximum level required by the IPPC Directive. - (7) Industrial installations producing nitric acid (HNO3) fall under the scope of the IPPC Directive (paragraph 4.2(b) of Annex I of the IPPC Directive).
+- (4) In accordance with Article 24 of the ETS Directive, the Commission assessed the application under all relevant criteria, in particular the effects on the internal market, potential distortions of competition, the environmental integrity of the scheme and the reliability of the planned monitoring and reporting system.
+The Commission had commissioned a study3 on the technological possibilities to reduce N2O emissions from European nitric acid plants and the economic effects such reductions would have when the installations are included in the EU ETS (hereinafter "the Study"). - (5) Environmental integrity requires most importantly that the inclusion in the EU ETS of an additional gas and activity should result in a real reduction of emissions compared to business as usual and the number of allowances created by inclusion in the EU ETS should not exceed emission levels that can be expected pursuant to other environmental legislation, notably Directive 2008/1/EC of the European Parliament and of the Council of 15 January 2008 concerning integrated pollution prevention and control4 (hereinafter "the IPPC Directive"). - (6) The benchmark level shall not only take into account levels that can be achieved by the application of best available techniques (BAT), but also the levels of emissions that can be expected after inclusion in the EU ETS and the cost of abatement measures to reduce emissions below the maximum level required by the IPPC Directive. - (7) Industrial installations producing nitric acid (HNO3) fall under the scope of the IPPC Directive (paragraph 4.2(b) of Annex I of the IPPC Directive).
 Article 3 of the IPPC Directive requires that "all the appropriate preventive measures are taken against pollution, in particular through application of the best available techniques".
 Article 9(4) of the same directive requires that "emission limit values [...] shall be based on the best available techniques, without prescribing the use of any technique or specific technology, but taking into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions".
-Article 5(1) of the IPPC Directive sets a deadline of 30 October 2007 for reaching compliance with this requirement. - (8) On 30 August 2007 the Commission adopted the Reference Document (BREF) on BAT for the manufacture of large volume inorganic chemicals ammonia, acids and fertilizers (hereinafter the "BREF LVIC-AAF") pursuant to Article 17(2) of the IPPC Directive, which covers the production of HNO3.
-This document has established that emission levels of 0.12-1.85 kg N2O/t HNO3 are associated with BAT for existing installations and should be achieved through the implementation of the IPPC Directive.
-Any benchmark level exceeding these values would not respect the http://ec.europa.eu/environment/climat/emission/pdf/entec\study\2008.pdf
+Article 5(1) of the IPPC Directive sets a deadline of 30 October 2007 for reaching compliance with this requirement. - (8) On 30 August 2007 the Commission adopted5 the Reference Document (BREF) on BAT for the manufacture of large volume inorganic chemicals ammonia, acids and fertilizers (hereinafter the "BREF LVIC-AAF") pursuant to Article 17(2) of the IPPC Directive, which covers the production of HNO3.
+This document has established that emission levels of 0.12-1.85 kg N2O/t HNO3 are associated with BAT for existing http://ec.europa.eu/environment/climat/emission/pdf/entec_study_2008.pdf